 Use case demonstrations are scripted around the exact steps you want your learners or key users to take to access the learning system, find content and consume content.
 There is no better way to select a platform than to verify the capability of vendors that stood out in the RFP process via a learning management system demo.

-Don’t skip the learning management system demos or let vendors show you generic marketing demos!
+No buyer skips the LMS demo phase.
+They key is don’t let vendors drive the LMS demo and show a generic marketing demonstration.
 Use case demonstrations are literally the only way to ensure that your LMS has the features you need, will function the way you want and is the best learning management platform for your organization.

 Consider the downsides of letting the vendor drive a marketing demo: